nollium/minilibx_windows/README.md

-# (WORK IN PROGRESS) SDL2 based minilibx port for windows
+# (WORK IN PROGRESS) SDL2 based minilibx port for Windows
 This port is based on the X11 based minilibx for linux of 42Paris school [https://github.com/42Paris/minilibx-linux/](https://github.com/42Paris/minilibx-linux/)

 ## THIS PROJECT IS VERY INCOMPLETE  AND PROBABLY BROKEN.